taocpp/PEGTL/doc/Input-Reference.md

 > Both column and line numbers are one-based, i.e. column 1 in line 1 corresponds to the first input object.

 > [!IMPORTANT]
-> The column corresponds to the number of input objects consumed since the last end-of-line, not the number of codepoints or extended grapheme clusters.
+> The column corresponds to the number of input objects consumed since the last end-of-line, not the number of code points or extended grapheme clusters.

 The non-text inputs also have an `Eol` template parameter, however they only use it for the [`eol`](Rule-Reference.md#eol) and [`eolf`](Rule-Reference.md#eolf) rules, **not** for column and line numbers in the position.

+## Inputs

-## Argv Input
+### Argv Input

 * Used to parse a single command line argument `argv[ n ]`.
 * Sets the source to `"argv[ n ]"` when passed `argv` and `n`.